 When I was bedridden from chronic fatigue 5 years ago a health care provider recommended that I start walking in order to help my body oxygenate.
 It was the first time someone had recommended activity with a different objective than doing it for exercise, which always caused exacerbations.
 I was surprised to find that, when I paced myself and listened to my body, I often felt a little better during these walks.
 Walking has become a part of my daily routine and I wonder if a prescription for oxygenating may also be appropriate for people with different chronic illnesses.

 A year ago I made a drastic change to my diet after an explosion in symptoms and because food intolerances I’d been trying to manage with a healthy diet and by (mostly) avoiding the culprits for 9 or 10 years, had failed.
 I’ve been slow to incorporate major dietary changes into my life despite all the evidence (here’s a post on how it took me 10 years to make dietary changes (7)this is also the post I link to in the title ) and now, a year later, I’m experiencing the first improvements with certain symptoms I’ve had in years.
 Dietary changes affect epigenetics.
 Stories of recovery from chronic illnesses of all kinds abound in the literature.
-These include recovery from Cancer (8)see Gerson Therapy and one of their books on amazon with reviews by readers who have included their stories of recovery, (9)Michio Kushi helped introduce macrobiotics to the US, and here’s and one of his many books (here are a few links to research showing diet makes a difference in cancer), Heart Disease, Type 2 Diabetes and Prediabetes (10)such as described in Dr Dean Ornish’s book on Reversing Heart Disease and Ornish’s over 30 years of research; see an overview of their work with low fat diets and other lifestyle changes, Inflammatory Bowel Disease (11)biochemist Elaine Gottschall’s daughter was cured of IBD on the Specific Carbohydrate Diet, originally developed by Dr. Sydney V. Haas and which she popularized; here’s one of Gottschall’s books, Multiple Sclerosis (12)see books describing the dietary protocols these doctors have designed following their recoveries from MS: Dr. Terry Wahls, an internist; and Dr. Ann Boroch, a naturopath, as well as Autism, ADHD, and Autoimmune diseases of all kinds (13)the GAPS protocol, developed by Dr. Natasha Campbell-McBride, a former neurologist, which is the dietary approach I’m working with.
+These include recovery from Cancer (8)see Gerson Therapy and one of their books on amazon with reviews by readers who have included their stories of recovery, (9)Michio Kushi helped introduce macrobiotics to the US, and here’s and one of his many books (here is a recent summary of how diet makes a difference in cancer treatment), Heart Disease, Type 2 Diabetes and Prediabetes (10)such as described in Dr Dean Ornish’s book on Reversing Heart Disease and Ornish’s over 30 years of research; see an overview of their work with low fat diets and other lifestyle changes, Inflammatory Bowel Disease (11)biochemist Elaine Gottschall’s daughter was cured of IBD on the Specific Carbohydrate Diet, originally developed by Dr. Sydney V. Haas and which she popularized; here’s one of Gottschall’s books, Multiple Sclerosis (12)see books describing the dietary protocols these doctors have designed following their recoveries from MS: Dr. Terry Wahls, an internist; and Dr. Ann Boroch, a naturopath, as well as Autism, ADHD, and Autoimmune diseases of all kinds (13)the GAPS protocol, developed by Dr. Natasha Campbell-McBride, a former neurologist, which is the dietary approach I’m working with.
 Rather than there being one diet that fits all, I suspect that different dietary approaches work for different people.

 Our bodies speak through sensation, images, and feelings.
 Learning to listen to these clues and messages is under-appreciated in our culture, yet it can lead to conversations that lead to insight, self-compassion, and moments of inner calm despite outer chaos.
 Listening also gives us access to guidance about what to follow and what to leave behind.
 Intuition is a great help in selecting what tools to try, following feelings such as curiosity that invite us and help us hone in on tools that our bodies crave or are open to experimenting with.
 Here’s the more detailed post on intuition.
 It’s called “Intuition, and Why I left Medicine.”